frdr-dfdr/frdr_policies/docs/en/terms_of_use.md

 If you are not of the age of majority in your place of residence, do not agree with these Terms of Use or otherwise do not have the authority to enter into these Terms of Use, you must not access the Site or Service.

 ## 1.0 Definitions
+**Academic Organization**: An organization or entity involved in the conduct of academic research, such as a peer-reviewed scholarly journal.
+A Submitter may designate an Academic Organization involved in External Review of the Submitter’s Content by delegating to the Academic Organization the ability to assign External Reviewer(s) Content for External Review.

+**Academic Organization Staff Member**: An individual, acting in their capacity as a staff member of an Academic Organization designated by the Submitter, with the ability to assign one or more External Reviewers to Content for External Review.

 **Collaborators**: Submitters may designate other FRDR users as Collaborators on a submission.
 Collaborators will be able to edit Content prior to publication.

 **Content**: Data and associated material (e.g., metadata records, software code, ReadMe text, etc.) uploaded to the Service by Submitters.

 **Curator**: An individual who has responsibility for managing a set of Content in the Service.
 This may include but is not limited to making acceptance decisions on submission of Content, auditing and improving metadata, and migrating the Content if necessary.

+**External Review**: Examination of Content by one (or more) individual(s) who is/are not involved in the Creation of the content.

+**External Reviewer**: An individual assigned by the Submitter, or by a staff member of an academic publication designated by the Submitter, to conduct External Review.

+**External Review Feature**: The feature within the FRDR service with which a Submitter may assign one or more External Reviewer(s) to Content for External Review, or with which the Submitter may designate an Academic Organization the ability to assign External Reviewers to Content for External Review.

 **FRDR**: Federated Research Data Repository